video

 🎥

-video is a type of post where the primary content is a video file (recorded movie, animation etc.) typically with audio, and has growing support on the indie web.
+video is a type of post whose primary content is a video file.
+Video can consist of recorded movie, animation, titles, typically with audio.
+It has growing support on the indie web.
 Video posts are supported by several silos.

 See also: